wikimedia/mediawiki-extensions-Wikibase/docs/sql/wb_changes_dispatch.md

 This table contains one row per client wiki, with the following information:

-Part of the \ref topic_change-propagation system on a Repo.
+Part of the \ref md_docs_topics_change-propagation system on a Repo.

 **Fields:**